Napa Cabbage Sauerkraut

 - Place your kitchen scale on the counter.
 Turn it on and set it to weigh in grams.

-- Place your glass fermentation weight in the jar, submerging the cabbage pieces and weight fully into the liquid.
-If your weight is smaller than the diameter of your jar, you can tuck everything in with a large cabbage leaf and place the weight on top.
+- Place a fermentation weight in the jar, submerging the cabbage pieces and weight fully into the liquid.
 If you don’t have enough liquid, place your glass fermentation weight in the jar and submerge as much as possible.
-Over the next 12 hours, the cabbage should release more liquid, and you can press down your fermentation weight below the brine.
+Over the next 12 hours, the cabbage should release more liquid, and you can press the fermentation weight down below the brine.

-- Secure the solid lid to the jar.
-You do not need to tighten it all the way.
-Just secure the lid but leave it ever so slightly loose, so the gas doesn’t build up too much.
+- Secure the lid (you do not need to tighten it all the way.
+Just secure the lid but leave it ever so slightly loose so the gas doesn’t build up too much).
+You can keep the jar in a glass dish to catch any spills.

-- Ferment for 21-28 days, then remove the weight and refrigerate.
-Don’t forget to burp the jar daily during the bubbly phase, making sure everything stays submerged.
+- Ferment at room temperature for 21-28 days, then remove the fermentation weight and refrigerate.

 - If you try this recipe and love it, please leave a five-star review below!